JacobTang06/PropertyPal/README.md

 **Tab Navigation** (Tab to Screen)

 * Favorites: Keeps a log of the all the houses the user liked/pinned.
-* Browse: Allows users to search for homes around the location they listed and narrow down their search using filters.
+* Browse: Allows users to search for homes around the location they specified and narrow down their search using filters.
 * Profile: Takes users to their profile where they can view their account settings.
 * Suggestions: Provides users with a recommended list of houses for them to check out.